Belize

 Post-Scriptum

-Little did I expect, at the time of writing, that Sports Bar would tragically burn down.
+Little did I expect, at the time of writing, that Sports Bar would tragically burn down a few months later.
 Given how important the place is to both locals and tourists, I hope they’ll be able to reopen it!